cdolan/cdolan.github.io/content/posts/the-browser-challenge.md

 ## Anatomy of a Beautiful Delusion

-This challenge isn't just a technical benchmark, it's a sociological litmus test that reveals the breathtaking gulf between AI evangelism and engineering reality.
+This challenge is sociological litmus test that reveals the breathtaking gulf between AI evangelism and engineering reality.
 Building a browser isn't just coding; it's architectural symphony conducted across decades of web standards, security protocols, and the accumulated technical debt of human civilization's digital infrastructure.

 Yet here we are, drowning in a tsunami of LinkedIn influencers and podcast prophets proclaiming that AI will "democratize programming" and render software engineers as obsolete as lamplighters.
 These aren't merely incorrect predictions, they're epistemological category errors so profound they make flat-earthers look like rigorous empiricists by comparison.

 The browser challenge exposes this cognitive dissonance with surgical precision: if AI can truly replace programmers, why can't it handle one of programming's most well-documented, thoroughly-explored challenges?

-## The Grift-Industrial Complex
+## The Hype-Industrial Complex

 What we're witnessing isn't technological revolution, it's the emergence of a remarkably sophisticated influence ecosystem that would make Don Draper weep with envy.
 The formula is elegant in its cynicism: